 Sounds like an adventure, huh?
 Yeah.
 I did everything wrong.
 Like I said, don’t do what I did.

 However, I did do something right – I turned on the camera, and the result is actually pretty funny.
-Check out the good, the bad, and the ugly side of Mount Takao in this week’s vlog!
+Check out the good, the bad, and the ugly side of my day trip to Mt Takao fom Tokyo!

 Click here to watch this video on YouTube.